Table of Contents

 Because some MySQL objects are represented as files, searches in

-string columns can be affected
+INFORMATION_SCHEMA string columns can be affected

 by file system case sensitivity.
 For more information, see